 Green Sea Turtle (Honu)

 Every winter, the North Pacific Humpback Whales migrate down from northern waters to bask in the warm seas of the Hawaiian islands.
 Maui is tops for whale watching in Hawaii, and the sighting of a whale is truly an awesome experience.
 A truly unique way to experience whale season is by taking a pedal kayak out to watch the whales!
 See my whale watching tips for more information on how to best see these magnificent creatures.

 The nene (pronounced “NAY-nay”) is endemic to Hawaii and is our official state bird.
 Nene are believed to be descendants of the Canada goose but have evolved over hundreds of thousands of years.
-This goose is very graceful and regal-looking, standing approximately two feet tall, and enjoying a vegetarian diet—so your best chance to see them is in grassy areas or golf courses, where you will most often see them in pairs (they mate for life).
+This goose is very graceful and regal-looking, standing approximately two feet tall, and enjoying a vegetarian diet—so you are most likely to see them in grassy areas, golf courses, or on Mount Haleakala.
+You will most often see them in pairs, as they mate for life.
 The nene came very close to extinction.
 In fact, they were extinct on the island of Maui by the late 1800s, and by 1951 there were only 30 known nene geese in Hawaii.
 Yes, 30!
-Nene officially joined the federal list of endangered species in 1967, but thanks to aggressive conservation efforts, the nene population has increased and its federal status was upgraded to “threatened” in December 2019.
-(Under Hawaii state law, the nene is still considered endangered, and many federal and state laws remain in place to protect it.)
+Nene officially joined the federal list of endangered species in 1967, but thanks to aggressive conservation efforts, the nene population has increased and its federal status was upgraded from endangered to “threatened” in December 2019.
+Under Hawaii state law, the nene is still considered endangered, and many federal and state laws remain in place to protect it.
 There are now around 2,800 wild nene in Hawaii, with about 500 of those on Maui.
 (Haleakala National Park is home to more than half of those.)
 So far, the nene is a success story—like Hawaii’s green sea turtles, but unlike the Hawaiian monk seal which is rapidly heading toward extinction.